node-muneem/muneem/README.md

 मुनीम (Muneem) is the web framework developed in nodejs.
 It is designed with the aim of easy & rapid delopment, small learning curve, distributed development, fast services, proper documentation, easy bug discovery and providing the best solution not only for developers but all the team members.

+> This project is under development.
+Your contribution will be appreciated.

+## Aim
+* Distributed Development
+* Small Learning curve
+* Fast fault detection
+* Rich documentation APIs
+* Security
+* Non-developer friendly

 ## Usages
 Muneem can be used in multiple ways.
 Here is the quick overview.
 Please read the full documentation or watch video tutorials for complete detail.